Connecticut Route 69: Route description

 Route 69 begins in the Amity neighborhood of New Haven as the continuation of Whalley Avenue, splitting off from Route 63, which continues along Amity Road.
 It soon crosses under the Wilbur Cross Parkway with an interchange at the Woodbridge town line.
 Past the Parkway, the road becomes known as Litchfield Turnpike and heads northward along the western side of West Rock.
 Route 69 then enters the town of Bethany, where the route leaves the Litchfield Turnpike to head along Carrington Road.
 Several miles later, Route 69 enters the town of Prospect with the road becoming known as New Haven Road.
-North of Prospect center, the road becomes Prospect Road as it heads towards the city of Waterbury.
-In Waterbury, the road continues along Hamilton Avenue, meeting with I-84, then turning right onto Silver Street, later becoming Meriden Road.
+North of Prospect center, the road becomes Waterbury Road as it heads towards the city of Waterbury.
+In Waterbury, the road becomes Prospect Road and then later Hamilton Avenue, before meeting with I-84, then turning right onto Silver Street Expressway, later becoming Meriden Road.
 Route 69 leaves Meriden Road following Woodtick Road and Stillson Road, then turns right onto Wolcott Street.

 Wolcott Street becomes Wolcott Road as Route 69 crosses from Waterbury into the town of Wolcott.
 Route 69 intersects with Route 322 in the town center then continues north towards the city of Bristol.
 In central Bristol, the route turns onto West Street, intersecting with Route 72 and U.S. Route 6.
 After a brief 0.4 mi overlap with Route 6, Route 69 continues its northward journey along Burlington Avenue.
 After the junction with Route 6, the road becomes a secondary, minor arterial road as it heads into the town of Burlington.
 In Burlington, the road name changes to Milford Street and eventually ends at a junction with Route 4 near the town center of Burlington.